-From an Assistant Coach of a top three 2019 NCAA Division 1 Rowing Championship Crew:
+From a Coach at one of the top three 2019 NCAA Division 1 Programs:

 …we love downloading the information off the oars afterwards to give out to the athletes.
 We have been doing low rate stuff so far so I put together a excel from the summary data downloads from each piece that combines it all into one spreadsheet.
 This way they can be ranked after each practice.
 The top kids love seeing who had the best numbers after practice.
 We joke that the smart oars have special powers because it’s rare that the boat with smart oars lose.
 (It’s amazing how well boats go when everyone is held accountable).
 We joke that we should get blinking lights to put on all the oars.

 Once we get into high rates, we will use the other spreadsheet that shows every stroke’s number.
 Then I like to make visual graphs with a trend line so the women can see if they put more or less force on the oar in the second half of the pieces.

 Very Good or Learning

 Train smart: know what’s going on in the boat.

 How hard is each rower pulling?
 How well are they pulling together?